BLOB storage and providers

 BLOB providers

-- Built-in BLOB provider for media files such as images, videos, and documents, stored on local disc or a file share that is defined during installation.
+- Built-in BLOB provider for media files such as images, videos, and documents stored on a local disc or a file share defined during installation.

-- Customized BLOB provider for your specific hosting environment, such as BLOB providers for Microsoft Azure and Amazon Web Services, which are available from the Optimizely NuGet feed.
+- Customized BLOB provider for your specific hosting environment, such as BLOB providers for Microsoft Azure and Amazon Web Services, available from the Optimizely NuGet feed.

 BLOB architecture

-is made, and it is assumed that the caller keeps track of BLOB identifiers.
+is made, and the caller is assumed to keep track of BLOB identifiers.

 The example below shows how to use a BLOB provider.